How to Blog Like a Boss

 Furthermore, these articles are usually easier and faster to write because you don’t have to do a ton of in-depth research on the topic at hand (you’re already an expert, remember?).
-Lastly, the proverbial cherry-on-top of writing what you know is that those blog posts will most likely outperform others in social shares and driving traffic to your site.
+Lastly, the proverbial cherry-on-top of writing what you know is that those blog posts will most likely outperform others in social shares, driving traffic to your site, and conversions.

 Other SEO basics you want to implement in every post include: